 How to find a Private Label product to sell on Amazon

-With more people discovering the world of private label selling on Amazon’s FBA “Fulfillment By Amazon” marketplace, a common question is “how do I find a good private label product to sell on Amazon?”
+More and more people are discovering the huge opportunities offered by Private Label selling on the Amazon FBA marketplace.
+The first question for new sellers is “how do I find a good Private Label product to sell on Amazon?”

-In this post, we will discuss exactly how to go about building a list of product opportunities to explore.
+In this post, we will discuss exactly how to go about building a list of viable product opportunities to explore.
 From this list, you should then be able to select a winning product to sell.

 Step 1: Use Amazon as your Starting Point